craigmcc/cityteam-checkins/DEVELOPER.md

 [Graphile Migrate](https://github.com/graphile/migrate).
 Tool for managing "migrations", including the initial setup of the necessary database tables, and subsequent modifications.

-[PostgreSQL](postgresql.org): One of the most commonly used database technologies.
-While many databases were possible candidates, Postgres has two features that are relied upon by this application's implementation:
+[PostgreSQL](https://postgresql.org): One of the most commonly used database technologies.
+While many databases were possible candidates, Postgres has two features that are relied upon in particular by this application's implementation:
 * The ILIKE operator, which is used to support case-insensitive wildcard searches against nearly every table.
 * The RETURNING clause, which causes the database to return the result of an UPDATE operation, saving the need for a subseuqent SELECT.